wp-plugins/php-browser-detection/readme.txt

 = 2.1 =

 * fixed path info to work with 'mu-plugins' folder, version 2.0 didn't know how to find it.
+* better recognition of iPad and iPhone with iOS 4

 = 2.0 =